4jamesccraven/nixos-configs/README.md

 Related Projects
 ----------------
 A few of my other projects are dependencies of my flake.
-Most aren't really intended for public use, but mkdev is!
 - [Mkdev](https://github.com/4jamesccraven/mkdev): Command-line templating
   engine primarily intended to speed up creating new projects (a la Cargo).
 - [Warframe Bot](https://github.com/4jamesccraven/warframe-bot): A discord bot